 The Lower Grand River Organization of Watersheds (LGROW) unites and empowers local municipalities and community stakeholders to protect and revitalize the Lower Grand River and its watersheds.

 LGROW leads and partners on several important regional programs that rely on volunteer support to get the job done.
 Volunteers get engaged year-round.
-But activities really kick into gear from May through the fall months in a variety programs including:
+But activities really kick into gear from May through the fall months in a variety programs including planting bioswales and rain gardens with native plants, invasive species management (pulling garlic mustard, cutting buckthorn, etc.) and river and stream trash cleanups.

 Kids and adults of all ages planting trees with Lower Grand River Organization of Watersheds (LGROW).